Year-Up-United/DELI-ciousDeli/README.md

       - A thank-you message

-## ☆ Summary of Class Responsibilities
+## ☆ SUMMARY OF CLASS RESPONSIBILITES
 - **Main.java** – Starts the app and calls UserInterface

 - **UserInterface.java** – Manages all user input/output and controls the order process